An Economic Recovery Program—Theirs vs. Mine

 III.
 Employment Guarantees

-· Employers are required to restore workers on paid medical leave, who return, and to their former position, pay and benefits.
+Employers are required to restore workers on paid medical leave who return to their former position with the same pay and benefits.

 IV.
 Hospital Testing & Related Costs

-· Provider costs associated with the visit for testing (i.e. labs, emergency or other room charges, out patient, in patient, etc.) will similarly be billed by provider to the government
+Provider costs associated with the visit for testing (i.e. labs, emergency or other room charges, out patient, in patient, etc.) will similarly be billed by the provider to the government

-· Pharmacy and drug costs are waived for patients determined to be infected by the virus, and all their immediate dependents under age 21, or on Medicare, Medicaid, or otherwise uninsured.
+Pharmacy and drug costs are to be waived for patients determined to be infected by the virus, and all their immediate dependents under age 21, or on Medicare, Medicaid, or otherwise uninsured.